RuurdBijlsma/RuurdMusicServer/README.md

 * Api key for YoutubeSearch Data API V3
     * set in res/secrets.json
 * Nodejs & npm
+* Ffmpeg

 ### Setup
 * Before first run, execute `npm install` in the main directory to install the required packages
 * To run the server, execute `node main.js`
 * Point the client to the ip/domain of the server
+* Make sure ffmpeg is in path